 It is important that the service should begin on time.
 Therefore, we ask that the parents and Godparents arrive 15 minutes before the scheduled baptism for a final briefing.

 You are welcome to record the baptism on film, but we can only allow for one camera per family (either video or photo).
 We would also like to stress again that the baptism is part of a community act of worship and thus that the use of any camera needs to be discreet.
 We would ask that you do not walk around during the service, and naturally photography or filming of other sections of the service is not appropriate.
-Clearly, it also stands to reason that neither the parents nor the godparents should be filming or taking photographs.
+Neither the parents nor the godparents should be filming or taking photographs.
 After the service the Pastor will be available for special photographs, if you so wish.

-If you wish to have your child baptised with us, please contact the office via email.
+If you wish to have your child baptized with us, please contact the Parish Office via email

 Preparation for the sacrament of Confirmation is offered to those students (between 14 and 18 years old) who have completed the Religious Education class years (up to Grade 8/Year 9/Class 2).

 Older students are recommended to consider the RCIA Program.

 Meetings are held on various Sunday evenings 2 or 3 times a month at 15:30 before the 5:30 PM mass.
 Please check the calendar on the ‘’What’s on’’ page for dates of the meetings.
 For more information, the Confirmation Preparation calendar and to register, please go to the Confirmation page.